 Comparator / control treatment

 All premature infants will be scanned with the 3D scanner and assessed for face size, shape and presence of injuries.
-The facial features of those who sustain injuries will be compared with those who do not.
+The facial features of those who are free from injury, acquire single facial injury, and acquire multiple facial injuries (and severity of injuries) will be compared.

 Control group